Snyder Cut ending explained: Justice League epilogue's cameos and teases

-Zack Snyder's much-anticipated cut of Justice League landed on HBO Max on Thursday, bringing the director's original vision for the DC superheroes to the streaming service.
-The film comes more than three years after Joss Whedon's 2017 theatrical cut disappointed fans and sparked a massive, intense fan campaign calling for Snyder's version.
+Zack Snyder's much-anticipated cut of Justice League landed on HBO Max Thursday, bringing the director's original vision for the DC superheroes to the streaming service.
+The film comes more than three years after Joss Whedon's 2017 theatrical cut disappointed fans and sparked a massive, intense fan campaign demanding the release of the Snyder Cut.

 It's also four hours long, so you'd better be sitting comfortably with plenty of snacks before you dive into Batman and company's epic adventure.
 I can save you a little time by telling you there are no mid- or post-credits scenes as we've been conditioned to expect in superhero movies.
 Instead, the last 20 minutes or so act as an epilogue.